Intelligencia GraphQL API Reference

 Contains Intelligencia's Probability of Phase Transition and Probability of Technical and Regulatory Success (PTRS) of ongoing, interventional, industry-sponsored, clinical development programs.

-Program’s PTRS is compared to other similar ongoing programs’ PTRS and categorized in a quarter i.e.PTRS of the fourth quarter means that the program PTRS is better than the PTRS of the 75% of ongoing programs with similar characteristics.
+• There are cases where PTRS or Probability of phase transition are not provided due to insufficient data.
+In those cases, the program will not appear in this table Program’s PTRS is compared to other similar ongoing programs’ PTRS and categorized in a quarter i.e.PTRS of the fourth quarter means that the program PTRS is better than the PTRS of the 75% of ongoing programs with similar characteristics.

 • Program similarity is defined based on the indication family and development stage.
 If there is not a sufficient number of programs, there will be no PTRS quarter or quartiles showing up but similar programs will still be available